 Night of the Creeps is an homage to the "it came from outer space" double-feature movies of the '50s.
 This film was written and directed by Fred Dekker, who helmed the cult classic The Monster Squad.
-When slug-like brain parasites from beyond the stars are unleased on earth, two college students (Jason Lively and Steve Marshall) and a grizzled ex-cop (Halloween 3's Tom Holland) take the challenge to save humanity.
+When slug-like brain parasites from beyond the stars are unleased on earth, two college students (Jason Lively and Steve Marshall) and a grizzled ex-cop (Halloween 3's Tom Atkins) take the challenge to save humanity.
 However, it's way too late to salvage the school's formal.

 If you like horror movies, you'll enjoy Night of the Creeps: It's filled with genre references, character and location names nod to famous directors, and the production has a B movie feel.
 Night of the Creeps is brimming with incredible practical effects, including the jiggling, slithering parasites that shoot at rocket speed toward any open mouth!
 I recommend the director's cut, which maintains Dekker's original vision of the ending.
-Holland's "Thrill me!" catchphrase has become the rallying cry for a generation of Creeps fans.
+Atkins' "Thrill me!" catchphrase has become the rallying cry for a generation of Creeps fans.

 House's tagline, "Ding Dong, You're Dead." is one of my favorites!